Dataflow in Dataverse [How to Create & Use]

 Dataverse dataflow incremental refresh

-Also, you may like some more Dataverse and Power Apps tutorials:
+You may like some more Power Apps Dataverse tutorials: